Medicine (WR2/University Program), MD

 Programs Leading to MD

-Today, applicants can choose from three programs to obtain a medical degree at Case Western Reserve University: the Western Reserve2/University Program, the Lerner College Program (Cleveland Clinic Lerner College of Medicine of Case Western Reserve University), and the Medical Scientist Training Program.
-Students in all three programs:
+Case Western Reserve University offers three distinct pathways to earn a medical degree: the WR2/University Program, the Lerner College Program (Cleveland Clinic Lerner College of Medicine at CWRU), and the Medical Scientist Training Program.
+All students in these programs:

-- are taught the science of medicine infused with the skills of communication and compassion.
+• Learn the science of medicine combined with communication and compassion skills.

-Clinical experiences begin in the first weeks of the WR2/University Program when students participate in community-based health care field experiences.
-In spring of the first year, the outpatient clinical activities begin.
-Each student works with a community physician one afternoon a week for five weeks.
+Clinical experiences start in the first weeks of the WR2/University Program with community-based health care field experiences.
+Outpatient clinical activities commence in the spring of the first year, where each student learns from a community physician in their practice for one afternoon a week over seven weeks.

-Electronic resources make the most of classroom time while improving opportunities for self-directed learning and capitalizing on the innovative technology available at Case Western Reserve University.
+Electronic resources enhance classroom time, foster self-directed learning, and utilize the innovative technology available at Case Western Reserve University.

-A key component of the WR2/University Program is the unscheduled time on some Thursday mornings and some weekday afternoons.
-Students use this time for self-directed learning as well as to pursue a joint degree, participate in Pathways, take electives, join interest groups, shadow physicians in practice, or become active in student organizations.
+A key component of the WR2/University Program is the unscheduled time on some Thursday mornings and most weekday afternoons.
+Students use this time for self-directed learning as well as to pursue joint degrees, participate in Pathways, take electives, join interest groups, shadow physicians in practice, or become active in student organizations.

 Each student in the WR2/University Program is a member of one of the following advising societies: Blackwell-McKinley Society, Gerberding Society, Robbins Society, Satcher Society, Geiger Society, or Wearn Society.
 Each society is headed by an advising dean, who helps the students navigate the curriculum, advises them on residency and career planning, and writes their dean's letters.
 The Society Deans hold regularly scheduled small group and individual meetings with the students.
 The Society Deans are all members of the faculty of the School of Medicine and participate actively in the educational programs of the school.